The incline bench press is a great exercise for those who want to target the upper chest muscle for strength and size.

 5. Incline Dumbbell Fly

-Garage Gym Pro Tip - This may not be the best exercise for people with pre-existing shoulder injuries, so keep that in mind.
+This may not be the best exercise for people with pre-existing shoulder injuries, so keep that in mind.
+Always ensure you keep a slight bend in the elbow, not a large bend.

 It should only really engage your chest, so if you feel it elsewhere, your form may be off.
 You’ll need a pair of dumbbells for this move and some space to perform it.

-Garage Gym Pro Tip - This is a very versatile exercise.
-If you use a supinated grip and focus on squeezing your pecs, you'll activate your upper chest.
+This is a very versatile exercise.
+If you use a supinated grip and focus on squeezing your pecs, you'll activate your upper pecs.
 If you use a pronated grip, you'll activate your anterior delts.

 Muscles Worked With Incline Dumbbell Press Alternatives